Infineon/mtb-example-btsdk-cyw208xx-data-logger/README.md

 ## Operation

 1. Connect two board to your PC using the provided USB cable through the USB connector.

 2. Open a terminal program and select the **WICED Peripheral UART** port for each board.
 Set the serial port parameters to 8N1 and 115200 baud.

-3. Program the board using with *mtb-example-btsdk-cyw208xx-data-logger* application one of the following:
+3. Program the board using the *mtb-example-btsdk-cyw208xx-data-logger* application with one of the following:

    <details><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>